RocketSoftwareCOBOLandMainframe/BankDemo/README.md

         - [Open PL/I Bankdemo Application in Enterprise Developer for Eclipse](tutorial/gettingstarted/eclipse/PLIDemo.md)
         - [Open PL/I Bankdemo Application in Enterprise Development for Visual Studio](tutorial/gettingstarted/visualstudio/PLIDemo.md)
     - Requirements:
-        - The Directory Server (mfds) service must be running
+        - Ensure that the Directory Server (mfds) service is running
         <!-- The service is still called Microfocus Directory Server-->
-        - The Enterprise Server Common Web Administration (ESCWA) service must be running and listening on the default localhost port - 10086.
+        - Ensure that the Enterprise Server Common Web Administration (ESCWA) service is running and listening on the default localhost port - 10086.

-2. <a name="onprem"></a> Demonstrations of the Rocket Enterprise Server capabilities in "on-premise" scenarios:
+2. <a name="onprem"></a> Demonstrations of the Rocket Enterprise Server capabilities in "on premises" scenarios:
     - Prerequisite software:
         - Rocket Enterprise Server or Enterprise Developer on Windows or on a supported Linux distribution.
         - Python 3 with the `requests` and for the PostgreSQL demo `psycopg2-binary` packages (use the following command to install the packages: `python -m pip install requests psycopg2-binary`)